google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 **Composed DOM**

 The result of the browser distributing the user's light DOM into your shadow DOM, rendering the final product.
-The composed tree is what you ultimately see in the DevTools.
+The composed tree is what you ultimately see in the DevTools and what's rendered on the page.

 {% highlight html %}
 <button is="better-button">